Why our marine environment matters

 New Zealand has 15,000 km of coastline and is responsible for marine waters that extend 200 nautical miles beyond its shores.
 It has one of the largest exclusive economic zones (EEZ) in the world.

-As an isolated island nation, our marine environment has a high level of local variation.
+As an island nation, situated where subantarctic and subtropical waters meet, our marine environment has a high level of local variation.
 Ocean currents and diverse undersea landscapes allow different communities to flourish.
 Our marine environment supports a wide diversity of plants, animals and food resources.
-It is home to a large number of species that live nowhere else in the world.
+It is home to many species that live nowhere else in the world.

 A healthy marine environment will provide New Zealanders with cultural, environmental, economic, and recreational benefits long into the future.
-A well looked after marine environment is necessary to New Zealand being the most liveable place in the world.
+New Zealand can only be the most liveable place in the world if we look after our marine environment.

 When the mauri (life force and essential quality and vitality of living things) of the moana is healthy it enhances the mauri of humans who are in contact with it.
 In Te Ao Māori (the Māori world and worldview) people are spiritually connected with the oceans, waitai (water from the sea), and with species and elements of the moana.